okinp/liquid-wiki/Liquid-for-Designers.md

 ### If / Else

-`if / else` should be well known from any imaginable programming language.
+`if / else` should be well-known from any other programming language.
 Liquid allows you to write simple expressions in the `if` or `unless` (and optionally, `elseif` and `else`) clause: